Stella Maris Church, Cayman Brac

-The Stella Maris Church is a Catholic church which is located in Alta Vista Drive on the island of Cayman Brac about 143 kilometers from the main island of the Cayman Islands, a British overseas territory in the Caribbean Sea.
+The Stella Maris Church is a Catholic church that is located in Alta Vista Drive on the island of Cayman Brac about 143 kilometers from the main island of the Cayman Islands, a British overseas territory in the Caribbean Sea.

-The church follows the Roman or Latin rite and is part of the jurisdiction of the mission sui iuris of the Cayman Islands (Missio sui iuris insularum Cayanensium).
+History

+The idea of a Catholic church being established on Cayman Brac came about after a former pastor of St. Ignatius Church, George Town and Monseigneur retired to the island in the 1980s and noticed there was nowhere for Catholics to worship.
+Whilst they gathered funding to build Stella Maris Church, they worshipped in the cottage of one of the congregants which continued to be used as a temporary chapel after his death in 2003.

-Its building was built at cost of approximately $800,000 U.S. and is the first Catholic church on the island.
+Its building was built at cost of approximately $800,000. and is the first Catholic church on the island of Cayman Brac.
 The building was blessed and opened for religious services on 5 February 2011 with the presence of Archbishop Allen Vigneron, the Archbishop of Detroit in the United States who is the Superior of the Mission "Sui Iuris" of Cayman Islands.
-The church is within the Detroit archdiocese.
+The opening was also attended by the Deputy Premier of the Cayman Islands.
+The church is a part of the Archdiocese of Detroit.
+This arrangement came about when Pope John Paul II ordered that a number of American dioceses would oversee parishes within the Caribbean.
+The church has no resident priest with Mass usually only being said once a month due to visiting priests from Grand Cayman.

+Worship

-The St. Ignatius Church, George Town is the parent church to this one, and is the only other Roman Catholic church in the Cayman Islands.
+The St. Ignatius Church, George Town is the parent church to this one and is the only other Catholic church in the Cayman Islands.
+The church follows the Roman or Latin rite and is part of the jurisdiction of the mission sui iuris of the Cayman Islands (missio sui iuris insularum Cayanensium).